aquiladev/wallet-connect-provider/README.md

 You need:
 1. open `test.walletconnect.org` on a mobile phone (Safari in case of iOS)
-2. run `truffle migrate --network rikneby` in your project
+2. run `truffle migrate --network rinkeby` in your project
 3. connect `test.walletconnect.org` via scanning QR code in a console
 4. approve `truffle-wallet-connect-provider` in `test.walletconnect.org`
 5. sign a transaction in `test.walletconnect.org` when the request appears